202C-Pilot/202C-Master-Course/syllabus.md

 * Employ computer technologies effectively in the solution of communication problems.
 * Communicate in an ethically responsible manner.

-## Required Course Materials
+## Required Textbook

-The following materials are required and must be purchased online:
+The following textbook is required:

 * _Technical Communication_ by Mike Markel.
 Bedford/St. Martin's, 2012.
 Tenth edition.
 E-book, standard version.
 You can purchase access to this e-book directly at < [http://bcs.bedfordstmartins.com/techcomm10e/][2] >, or you can buy an access code at the Penn State bookstore.
 You will have access to the e-book for 180 days.